Updated June 4, 2023

 Worsen existing conditions

 Making a skin condition worse is the last thing you want when treating it.
-Yet these topical products can worsen symptoms of inflammatory skin condition, such as rosacea.
+Yet these topical products can worsen symptoms of inflammatory skin conditions.
+These include rosacea, especially in your face.

-If you have a history of existing skin conditions, it is important to consult your doctor about any skincare products you plan to use, especially those containing corticosteroids.
+Suppose you have a history of existing skin conditions.
+In that case, you must consult your doctor about any skincare products you plan to use.
+This is especially true of those containing corticosteroids, as these side effects may occur.

 Go steroid free!

-After everything described above, it may seem pretty bleak when it comes to the available options for skincare, and anti-itch medication specifically.
-It seems that so many of the products on the market today come with a laundry list of harmful side effects.
+It may seem bleak regarding the available skincare and long-term anti-itch medication options.
+So many products on the market today that treat specific conditions come with a laundry list of harmful side effects.
+But don't worry; there are still safe and effective ways to treat your skin without corticosteroids.

 The ingredients in Dermeleve®'s itch relief cream are all natural: